Martin Foyle

-He started his career with Southampton as a trainee and after spending four years at the club, during which he was loaned out on two occasions, he joined Aldershot for a £10,000 fee in August 1984.
-An £140,000 move to Oxford United followed in March 1987, and he became Port Vale's record signing when they paid £375,000 for him in June 1991.
-He spent nine seasons at the club, where he scored 108 goals in 353 appearances.
+Foyle started his career with Southampton as a trainee, and after spending four years at the club, during which he was loaned out on two occasions, he joined Aldershot for a £10,000 fee in August 1984.
+A £140,000 move to Oxford United followed in March 1987, and he became Port Vale's record signing when they paid £375,000 for him in June 1991.
+He spent nine seasons at the club, scoring 108 goals in 353 appearances.
 He was twice voted the club's Player of the Year and helped the Vale to win the Football League Trophy in 1993.

-After retiring as a player, he managed Port Vale's youth team and in February 2004 took charge of first-team affairs, eventually leaving the club in September 2007 by mutual consent.
+After retiring as a player, he managed Port Vale's youth team and, in February 2004, took charge of first-team affairs, eventually leaving the club in September 2007 by mutual consent.
 A spell as caretaker manager at Wrexham preceded his appointment as manager of York City in November 2008.
-Foyle took York to an FA Trophy Final and Conference Premier play-off Final, but resigned in September 2010.
-He was put in charge of Northwich Victoria for a three-month spell in February 2012 before being appointed manager at Hereford United in May 2012.
+Foyle took York to an FA Trophy final and Conference Premier play-off final, but resigned in September 2010.
+He was put in charge of Northwich Victoria for three months in February 2012 before being appointed manager at Hereford United in May 2012.
 He stayed with Hereford until departing in March 2014.
 He was appointed as Southport manager in May 2014 but resigned five months later.
+In 2015, he embarked on a new career as a Head of recruitment, working at Northampton Town, Motherwell, Morecambe, St Mirren and Carlisle United.

 Playing career

 Southampton

-Foyle was born in Salisbury, Wiltshire, where he made his name in local football, before Football League referee Tony Glasson saw him playing for Bemerton Athletic and recommended him to Lawrie McMenemy, manager of Southampton.
+Foyle was born in Salisbury, Wiltshire, where he made his name in local football before Football League referee Tony Glasson saw him playing for Bemerton Athletic and recommended him to Lawrie McMenemy, manager of Southampton.
 He joined Southampton as a trainee in 1980, signing as a professional on 13 August of that year.
 He had grown up supporting the club and would get to play alongside his idol, Mick Channon.

 He spent the summer of 1982 from May to October playing on loan with Swedish Division 5 side IFK Munkfors, which helped his development, scoring 30 goals in 22 appearances as Munkfors were promoted for the first time since 1959.
-Shortly after his return to Southampton he made his first team debut on 15 January 1983 in a 1–1 draw at home to Coventry City.
+Shortly after his return to Southampton he made his first-team debut on 15 January 1983 in a 1–1 draw at home to Coventry City.

 On 25 October 1983, he came on as a second-half substitute for Ian Baird in a League Cup match at home to Carlisle United.
-His 86th-minute goal brought the tie level on aggregate and was followed by the winner in extra-time.
-In the next round, Foyle came on as a sixth-minute substitute for Mark Wright, who had broken his nose in a collision with his own goalkeeper, Alistair Sperring, but was unable to prevent Southampton going out 2–1 to Rotherham United.
+His 86th-minute goal brought the tie level on aggregate.
+It was followed by the winner in extra time.
+In the next round, Foyle came on as a sixth-minute substitute for Mark Wright, who had broken his nose in a collision with his goalkeeper, Alistair Sperring, but was unable to prevent Southampton going out 2–1 to Rotherham United.
 He spent a few weeks on loan with Blackburn Rovers in March 1984, without making any first-team appearances, before joining Aldershot on 3 August 1984 for a fee of £10,000.